ToudUrpok/dot-net-home-assignment/README.md

     - style: contains global styles files
     - App control
   - pages
-    public:
+      - public:
-      - BlogPage - main page with Posts list
+        - BlogPage - main page with Posts list (post deletion available only for authorized user)
         - PostPage - page with Post detailed view (including Post comments and add comment form).
 Accessible by selecting Post to read on BlogPage.
 Add Comment form available only for authorized user.
         - LoginPage
-    private:
+      - private (auth required):
         - CreatePostPage
     - NotFoundPage - reroutes to this page if route is not found
   - widgets
     - Navbar - contains login/logout ui